Department of Linguistics

 Connie Eble (English and Comparative Literature), English Linguistics

-Bruno Estigarribia (Romance Languages and Literatures), Spanish Linguistics, Language Development and Cognition
+Bruno Estigarribia (Romance Studies), Spanish Linguistics, Language Development and Cognition

 Peter C. Gordon (Psychology), Psychology of Language

-Larry D. King (Romance Languages and Literatures), Spanish and Portuguese Linguistics
+Larry D. King (Romance Studies), Spanish and Portuguese Linguistics

 William G. Lycan (Philosophy), Philosophy of Language, Philosophy of Mind